-Anchor Inn Resort’s history is “anchored” in catering to the sportsman.
-Located just upriver from Rice Lake – Anchor Inn provides guests with easy access to some of the best duck hunting habitat that you can find in Minnesota.
+Anchor Inn Resort caters to the sportsman.
+Located just upriver from Rice Lake – Anchor Inn provides guests with easy access to some of the best duck hunting habitat found in Minnesota.
 Rice Lake is a shallow body of water thickly covered by wild rice.
 It is a natural refuge for waterfowl and makes Anchor Inn an outstanding lodging choice for duck hunters!
 Call today at 1-888-798-2718 for duck hunting trip reservations or information.

 Minnesota’s duck population can be divided into two groups:

 Puddle ducks live in shallow marshes (puddles) and rivers and feed by dabbling.
 You can often see their bottoms tipped up as they feed in the shallows.
 These ducks also feed often in grain fields.
 Puddle ducks are able to lift off from water or land immediately.
 Minnesota puddle ducks are the mallard, green-winged teal, blue-winged teal, cinnamon teal, pintail, gadwall, wigeon, shoveler, wood duck, and black duck.